 The early success I achieved slowly faded as the other kids became just as big and strong as me.
-By the time high school arrived I was just your average size player with average abilities.
-I quickly realized my dream of play in the NFL and winning a Super Bowl would not be fulfilled, but that was okay because I now had my sights set on college and a career.
+By the time high school arrived, I was just your average size player with average abilities.
+I quickly realized my dream of playing in the NFL and winning a Super Bowl would not be fulfilled, but that was okay because I now had my sights set on college and a career.

 Now as a parent of three children of my own I also encouraged them to play sports and be involved in activities.
 I had hopes that maybe one or all my children would have better sports abilities than their dear old dad.

 As it turns out all three play some type of team sports over the years, but as fate would have it we do not have any sports all-stars in our house.
 Which given my own experience I realize is a long shot.
-My wife and I have always preached a school work first approach when it comes to extra curriculum activities.
+My wife and I have always preached a school work first approach when it comes to extracurricular activities.

 Sport or Tech

-Since the average professional sports career lasts only a few short years, the long-term payout is not necessarily any better – and could even be worse — than what an individual would realize if he or she went to engineering school.
+Since the average professional sports career lasts only a few short years, the long-term payout is not necessarily any better and could even be worse than what an individual would realize if he or she went to engineering school.

-- MLB: average career length is 5.6 years with the lifetime earning potential of $2,912,000
+- MLB: average career length is 5.6 years with the lifetime earnings potential of $2,912,000

-- NFL: average career length is 3.5 years with the lifetime earning potential of $3,010,000
+- NFL: average career length is 3.5 years with the lifetime earnings potential of $3,010,000

-- NBA: average career length is 4.8 years with the lifetime earning potential of $12,027,456
+- NBA: average career length is 4.8 years with the lifetime earnings potential of $12,027,456

 The chances of making it to the MLB, NFL or NBA are slim.
 But if an individual made it their goal to become a tech engineer, it’s reassuring to know that the average acceptance rate at engineering schools is 63 out of 100.
 Six out of 10 engineering students graduate and 97 out of 100 find jobs.